Shark-ML/Shark/README.txt

                     from Shark version 3 onwards large parts of the library are templated and therefore header-only.

-contrib/            The contrib directory contains (non-standard)
-                    tools by third parties.
-Typically, there is no need for users of Shark to deal with these tools directly.

 gpl-3.0.txt         GNU general public license, version 3.